Kenshiro-28/MAGI/README.md

 This is a fully autonomous mode.

+Following your initial prompt, MAGI will explore new solutions.

 It will run continuously until you manually stop the program by pressing Ctrl + C.

 ## Plugins